 What Are the Symptoms of Kidney Cancer?

-The symptoms of kidney cancer can include:
+Symptoms of kidney cancer may include:

 - Intermittent fever